Royal Australian Air Force Band: Ceremonial Band

 The Royal Australian Air Force Band provides a vital ceremonial role through the Ceremonial Band.
 The Ceremonial Band can be deployed as a marching or seated formation and comprises a Drum Major, brass and woodwind sections, a fanfare team, and a drum and bugle corps.
 The Ceremonial Band provides musical support for all Australian Defence Force ceremonial activities, as well as events sponsored by federal, state, and local governments.
 Of significant importance is the role the Ceremonial Band plays in national celebrations and in community events.
 Internationally, the Ceremonial Band represents the RAAF at cultural events including ANZAC Day commemorations at Gallipoli, Villers-Bretonneux.
 It has also attended international military tattoos in the United Kingdom, New Zealand, Tonga and South Korea.

 Concert Band

 The Concert Band is the main musical ensemble of the band.
-It's repertoire consists of wind compositions, classical arrangements and orchestral music.
-The instrumentation almost identical to the ceremonial band, although they do have very different purposes and different particularities.
-The concert band only works in concert settings, as well as only performs while sitting down.
+Its repertoire consists mostly of modern compositions for wind bands, as well as arrangements of orchestral music.
+The instrumentation is almost identical to the ceremonial band, although they do have very different purposes and different particularities.
+The concert band only performs in concert settings, seated.